Designer approved for pedestrian, traffic safety improvements at U.S Highway 6 in Rifle

 Rifle City Council approved hiring an engineering firm to design plans to enhance pedestrian and traffic safety at two major intersections along U.S. Highway 6.

-KLJ Engineering LLC — which is headquartered in Bismarck, North Dakota but has an office in Grand Junction — was approved unanimously on Wednesday to provide designs for about $516,000.
+KLJ Engineering LLC — which is headquartered in Bismarck, North Dakota, but has an office in Grand Junction — was approved unanimously on Wednesday to provide designs for about $516,000.

 The designs cover potentially adding a roundabout at the intersection of Whiteriver Avenue and Highway 6 as well as improvements to Railroad Avenue and Highway 6.